Melusine - 3D printed electric glider and FPV platform

 The nose gear uses a spring for suspension.
 A hole has to be drilled in the leading edge of LandinggearNose01 to fit your spring.
 It assembles using M3 screws and grub screws, and a 4mm rod for the steering hinge.It uses the same type of 9g servo as the control surfaces for steering.

-LandinggearNose06 and 07 are optional noses without pan servo mounts.
+LandinggearNose06 and 07 - Optional noses without pan servo mounts.

-LandinggearNose10 is for mounting a camera with a 1/4" UNC thread on the bottom.
+LandinggearNose10 - Holder for mounting a camera with a 1/4" UNC thread on the bottom.

 Wheelmain01 is one half of the wheel hub.
 Print two for each main wheel.